kburchfiel/rope/README.md

 # Important!
 Read before downloading:

 **I am currently making major changes to my ROPE single-word outlines list.
-My plan is to reduce the number of non-intuitive outlines from 1900 or so to below 421.
+My plan is to greatly reduce the number of non-intuitive outlines in my deck.
 Once I have finished this project, I will release ROPE 3.0.**

 **ROPE 3.0 is a work in progress and may remain so until the end of January 2020.
 Therefore, you may wish to wait to download ROPE until 3.0 is released.
 Once ROPE 3.0 is ready for release, I will remove "Work in Progress" from the document's title, and will also add corresponding Anki decks.**